arezazadeh/cisco_config_parser/README.md

 # Cisco Configuration Parser
-## This Package Will Parse Cisco IOS, IOS-XE and IOS-XR Configuration File.
+## This Package Will Parse Cisco IOS, IOS-XE, IOS-XR, and NXOS Configuration File.

 There are two ways to parse the config, 1, SSH which is not recommended, and 2, feeding the running-config file
 * to use file, use `ConfigParser(method="file", content=<your_file>)`.